Christy Dignam

-Christy Dignam (born Christopher Dignam; 23 May 1960) is the lead singer of the popular Irish rock band Aslan.
-His career of over forty years has been characterised by numerous successes on the Irish charts as well as recurring problems with drug addiction and recovery.
+Christopher Dignam (23 May 1960 – 13 June 2023) was an Irish singer who was best known as the lead singer of the popular Irish rock band Aslan.
+His career of over 40 years was characterised by numerous successes on the Irish charts as well as recurring problems with drug addiction and recovery.

 Early life

-Born at Holles Street Hospital in Dublin on 23 May 1960, Dignam grew up in the north Dublin suburb of Finglas.
-He studied the classical art of bel canto singing with teacher Frank Merriman at the Bel Canto House School of Singing in Dublin.
+Dignam was born in the National Maternity Hospital on Holles Street in Dublin on 23 May 1960.
+His father, Christopher Dignam Sr, worked for CIÉ as an upholsterer.
+He grew up in the north Dublin suburb of Finglas, attending Naomh Feargal primary school and Patrician College.
 At the age of six, he was raped by a neighbour.
-This continued to occur over a three-year period until, at the age of nine, Dignam sought help from his best friend's brother, a man in his twenties.
-During the meeting with his best friend's brother, Dignam explained his situation and he was then raped by this man as well.
-Dignam later suggested his drug addiction may have resulted from the psychological trauma caused by these events.
+That continued to occur over a three-year period until at the age of nine, Dignam sought help from his best friend's brother, a man in his twenties.
+During the meeting with his best friend's brother, Dignam talked about his situation and he was then raped by that man as well.
+Dignam later suggested his drug addiction may have resulted from the psychological trauma caused by the events.

+He studied the classical art of bel canto singing with teacher Frank Merriman at the Bel Canto House School of Singing in Dublin, attending lessons alongside Hothouse Flowers frontman Fiachna Ó Braonáin.